Building Resilience for a Better Home

-Building Resilience for a Better Home is a new project which offers free self-help coaching sessions to eligible tenants who are experiencing mental health issues, including anxiety, stress, low mood, depression, and sleep difficulties.
+Building Resilience for a Better Home offers free self-help coaching sessions to eligible tenants who are experiencing mental health issues, including anxiety, stress, low mood, depression, and sleep difficulties.
 Tenants accessing the service can receive up to nine online sessions with LinkLiving self-help coaches.

 How we can help you

-Using a tailored approach, the self-help coaches will introduce tenants to a range of resources, techniques, and tools to better manage their mental health, and can help tenants identify personal outcomes to work towards.
-The service will also encourage tenants to connect with other services and sources of support in their community and can signpost tenants to suitable services.
+Using a tailored approach, the self-help coaches will introduce tenants to a range of resources, techniques, and tools to better manage their mental health, and can help them identify personal outcomes to work towards.
+We will also encourage tenants to connect with other services and sources of support in their community and can signpost to suitable services.

 How can you get support

-The Building Resilience for a Better Home service works with tenants aged 16 and above.
-Tenants can be referred by their housing officer, or Debt Advisor through the Money and Wellbeing project.
+Our Building Resilience for a Better Home works with tenants aged 16 and above who can be referred by their housing officer, or Debt Advisor through the Money and Wellbeing project.

 Thank you to our funders